 The portable gas detectors supplied by AES can help you to detect toxic, flammable and combustible leaks, as well as monitor oxygen depletion.

-As they are completely portable, these natural gas detectors can be handheld, clipped onto a belt to ensure that your space is monitored appropriately.
+As they are completely portable, these natural gas detectors can be handheld, clipped onto a belt, or linked together and used as a parameter safety net to ensure that your space is monitored appropriately.
 All of our instruments offer easy operation, audible and visual alarms, and have been designed to meet all safety requirements.

 Download our informative guide to portable gas detection here.